anglwngs/anglwngs/README.md

 PLEASE FOR THE LOVE OF ALL THING'S GOOD, Lmk if i'm inting w a problematic figure!!

-people in the countryhumans + hetalia fandom, int w extreme caution. that goes for homestuck, sth, pjsk, and forsaken fans too.
+people in the countryhumans + hetalia fandom, int w extreme caution. that goes for homestuck, sth, pjsk fans too /nbr

                        if you can't respect my friend's or my own boundaries then you will be blocked